A History of Denver Seminary

 Denver Seminary began in the minds of several Colorado Conservative Baptist pastors, who presented the idea at the annual meeting of the Conservative Baptist Association of Colorado in May 1950.
 By September of 1951, thirty-one students had enrolled and Dr. Carey S. Thomas—the Seminary’s first president—presided over the first graduating class the following year.

-By the early 2000s, the student body grew to around 900 students, which prompted the move in 2005 to a beautiful campus in Littleton, Colorado where the school currently resides.
-Built from the ground up specifically for the Seminary, the campus features an academic/leadership training center; a learning resource center (home to the library and student center); an administrative building, which includes the Shepherd’s Gate Counseling Center; and nearly 100 student apartments.
-Situated next to the historic Platte River and looking at the Rocky Mountains, simply put, the campus is gorgeous.
+By the early 2000s, the student body grew to around 900 students, which prompted the move in 2005 to a campus in Littleton, Colorado where the school currently resides.
+Built from the ground up specifically for the Seminary, the campus features an academic/leadership training center; a learning resource center (home to the library and student center); an administrative building, which includes the Denver Counseling Center (formerly Shepherd’s Gate Counseling Center); and nearly 100 student apartments.
+Situated next to the historic Platte River and looking at the Rocky Mountains, the campus is gorgeous.

-So with multiple changes in location, accreditations, extensive growth in every way, seven presidents, and over 4,500 graduates, that idea to create a flagship seminary by a group of pastors in the 1950s is now a vibrant reality in the Denver Seminary you see today.
+With multiple changes in location, accreditations, extensive growth in every way, seven presidents, and over 6,000 graduates, that idea to create a flagship seminary by a group of pastors in the 1950s is now a vibrant reality in the Denver Seminary you see today.